kube-academy/onboarding/CONTRIBUTING.md

 - Course Update Proposal
 - New Course Proposal

 > **_Note:_** We are using Github Issues for managing the document process.
-While the site content is not in the repository, we are exposing a project called backlog for communicating requests and reporting issues.
+While the site content is not in the repository, we are exposing a repository, backlog, for communicating requests and reporting issues.

 ### Defects
 Content, like software will have defects.
 If you identify anything incorrect in the website, in a course or lecture content, please submit a Github Issue here:

 https://github.com/kube-academy/backlog/issues

 ### Course Update Proposal
 Beyond defects, when a course becomes out of date or needs more signifiant change than can be captured in a defect report, please make a request using the following course update template:

 https://github.com/kube-academy/onboarding/blob/main/templates/update-course.md